angusmacdonald/programming-interview-library/README.md

 ### Motivation

-Whe I was revising for programming interviews I thought it would be more interesting to package solutions into a utility library.
+While I was revising for programming interviews I thought it would be more interesting to package solutions into a utility library.
 Consider it the library that programmers would want to use in an interview situation, if such a thing were ever allowed.

 ### Algorithms Included
 The library currently includes generalized versions of: